open-physics-ed-org/modern-classical-mechanics/README.md

 - All images are stored locally for reproducibility and PDF/LaTeX compatibility.
 - Remote images are automatically downloaded and relinked by our scripts.
 - Want to add a cool diagram?
 Just drop it in `notebooks/images/` and reference it in your notebook!

 ---

-## 📄 Chapters and Figures Index

-See [docs/chapters_index.md](docs/chapters_index.md) for direct links to all chapters in every available format (notebook, markdown, PDF, DOCX) and to all figures used in the book.

----